The information has been obtained from printed

 hier Schwierigkeiten haben.

-Several stations are being rebuilt to improve
+Several stations on the Algarve line are being

-access for the less mobile.
-Work is in progress or soon will be
+rebuilt to improve access for the less mobile.
+Work is in

-at Estombar - Lagoa; Alcantarilha; Mexilhoeira Grande; Luz;
+Alcantarilha; Mexilhoeira Grande; Luz; Tavira; Castro Marim and

-Tavira; Castro Marim and Monte Gordo.
-Some further modifications
+Monte Gordo.
+Some further modifications are being made on the

-are being made on the eastern section of the line in tandem with
+eastern section of the line in tandem with the electrification

-platform.
+the platform.
 All trains in use have steps up into the carriage.

 Some platforms are very low making it difficult for some.
 Things